microsoft/fast/specs/data-grid/data-grid.spec.md

 The index of the row in the parent grid.
 This is typically set by the parent grid.

 - `row-type`
-The row can either be either "default" or "header" type.
-This determines the type of cells the row generates.
+The row can either be either "default", "header" or "sticky-header" type according to the `DataGridRowTypes` enum.
+This determines the type of cells the row generates and what css classes get applied to it.

 *properties:*
 - `rowData`